MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 There is also a different method that can be used to compute derivatives numerically, and way more accurately.
 Essentially it's forward automatic differentiation based on dual numbers, [there are some Shadertoy example which have used this approach](https://www.shadertoy.com/view/3tGcRt).

 And finally you could always derive the equations analytically, while this is the most annoying method it is usually the fastest performance-wise.
-A compromise solution would be derive the equations automatically, this approach is used by [geodesic_raytracing](https://github.com/20k/geodesic_raytracing) made by [James Berrow](https://twitter.com/berrow_james) (you should follow him on Twitter, he has a lot of cool stuff on this topic).
+A compromise solution would be derive the equations automatically (like in Wolfram Alpha), this approach is used by [geodesic_raytracing](https://github.com/20k/geodesic_raytracing) made by [James Berrow](https://twitter.com/berrow_james) (you should follow him on Twitter, he has a lot of cool stuff on this topic).

 Figuring out if the ray has fallen inside the event horizon is actually not trivial, and there is no universal method, and while you could just set the color to 0 if the ray is below the event horizon surface, this is incorrect when viewing things from inside the black hole.
-Tracing the rays should also be done backwards in time, since we trace the rays from the camera, not to the camera, this has a noticeble effect on the resulting render, if not done this also results in completely dark renderes inside of black holes, even though light does exist under the event horizon, and can reach from the outside.
+Tracing the rays should also be done backwards in time, since we trace the rays from the camera, not to the camera, this has a noticeble effect on the resulting render, if not done this also results in completely dark renders inside of black holes, even though light does exist under the event horizon, and can reach from the outside.

 [Redshift in General Relativity](https://figshare.com/s/02c8b839dfb53f6e1a59) can be computed simply from the ratio of the dot products of the velocity of the object at emission/absorption times the momentum of the photon, where the momentum of the photon is parallel to the photons direction of movement.
 The momentum needs to be parallel transported along the geodesic from emission to absorption, and the good news is - we can just use the geodesic 4-velocity instead, since it also is technically parallel transported along the geodesic and is pointed in the direction of movement.
 (Just in case, this also means we need to avoid renormalizing the generalized momentum when integrating the equations)